Tampa Fake ID Lawyer

 Underage college students and teenagers who would otherwise stay clear of the criminal justice system often find themselves in legal trouble because they’ve been accused of carrying or using a fake ID.
 In fact, this is one of the most common offenses we see college students charged with.

 Carrying a fake ID is a criminal offense, which can mean facing severe and long-lasting penalties.
 In certain circumstances, such a charge can cause you to have a felony on your record.
 But a Tampa fake ID lawyer from our firm is prepared to help you through this scary time.
-If you have been charged with possessing a fake ID, call Hersem Law to seek legal guidance.
+If you have been charged with possessing a fake ID, call Hersem Law’s criminal defense attorney to seek legal guidance.

 Penalties for a Fake ID Conviction in Tampa